Trundicho/warp-reader-vaadin/README.md

 # Warp Reader

 Warp Reader is a rapid serial visual presentation reader [RSVP](https://en.wikipedia.org/wiki/Rapid_serial_visual_presentation) for fast reading (spritz like).

-This repository has the Warp-Reader-Core and multiple ui implementations.
+This repository has the Warp-Reader-Vaadin implementation.

 ## Demo